sampsyo/home/_drafts/turnt.md

            1       2      14

-The idea in snapshot testing is to "lock in" this output so, as we make changes in the future, we can easily make sure we didn't break `wc`'s correct behavior.
+The idea in snapshot testing is to "lock in" this output so, as we make changes in the future, we can easily make sure we didn't anything.
 It's easy to generate a snapshot file:

     $ wc < hi.t > hi.out